zanemrazekcs/public-inventory-tool/README.md

             new Array(partList.length).fill(false)//an array where every index represents a checkbox's checked value );//this does create a warning because there is no single source of truth - meaning a user can control whether or not the checkbox is changed via a click but also changing search modes will change the value of the checkbox.
 For our use case this is actually what we want
         ```
+- deleteModal (boolean)
+    - Determines whether or not a warning modal will appear
 - showLoan (boolean)
     - When the “Show Loaned Parts” checkbox is checked, this value will be set to true and the results displayed to the user will display the parts that are out on loan and each part’s loan status.
 - query (string)